SamuelJ70/Price-Point/README.md

 # Price-Point

-This application allows a user to provide a set of specifications he/shedesires in a mobile phone , based on the provided specification the application gives an estimated price.
+This application allows a user to provide a set of specifications he/she desires in a mobile phone , based on the provided specification the application gives an estimated price.
 This functionality is acheived using amachine learning model which was trained using a dataset which was created from publicly available data obtained from various sources in the internet.

 In the process of developing this application , the full spectrum of tasks such as Data collection , Data preprocessing , Feature engineering , Model Selection , Model evaluation and Model finetuning involved in the creation of a predictive model have been covered.